GVSU CSO Core Values Award

 Award Selection and Benefits

 Award winners are selected by an independent panel of reviewers that will consider applications and evidence submitted in support for the award category.
-The award category for 2024 is Integrity, for school initiatives that actively pursue and sustain quality educational experiences rooted in research and evidence.
+The award category for 2026 is Inquiry, for school initiatives that encourage active questioning and problem-solving to improve lives and strengthen communities.

 Winning the award comes with many benefits, including: